Interviews play a major role in the life of any human. Mostly all of us aim to clear the interviews on the first

 => Click here to know more about Boundary Value Analysis and Equivalence Testing

-1.c) Error Guessing: Test data selection technique.
+It is a test data selection technique.
 The selection criterion is to pick values that seem likely to cause errors.
-Error guessing is based mostly upon experience, with some assistance from other techniques such as boundary value analysis.
+Error guessing is mostly based upon experience, with some assistance from other techniques, such as boundary value analysis.

-For Example, if any type of resource is allocated dynamically, a good place to look for errors is in the de-allocation of resources.
+For Example, if any type of resource is allocated dynamically, then a good place to look for errors is in the de-allocation of resources.

 Are all resources correctly de-allocated, or are some lost as the software executes?

 Desk checking is conducted by the developer of the system or program.
 The process involves reviewing the complete product to ensure that it is structurally sound and that the standards and requirements have been met.

-1.e) Control Flow Analysis: It is based upon a graphical representation of the program process.
-In control flow analysis; the program graphs have nodes that represent a statement or segment possibly ending in an unresolved branch.
+It is based upon a graphical representation of the program process.
+In control flow analysis, the program graphs have nodes that represent a statement or segment possibly ending in an unresolved branch.

 The objective of control flow analysis is to determine the potential problems in logic branches that might result in a loop condition or improper processing.

-We hope these questions will help you ace the Manual Testing interview.
+We hope this tutorial will help you ace any Manual Testing interview.